-But while a marked change had been wrought on his views and feelings - inasmuch as from being a very careless sinner, he had become a deeply convinced sinner - you will carefully observe that he was not yet a converted man.
-He was only at the stage of conviction which precedes conversion, but which is not always followed by it.
-He had strong remorse; but remorse is not repentance; - he had a deep sense of fear; but fear is not faith; - he had an awful apprehension of danger; but danger may be apprehended while the method of deliverance is unknown.
-These convictions were useful as preparatory means - as motives to serious inquiry and earnest attention.
-At the most, they were but hopeful symptoms; they neither amounted to conversion, nor did they afford any certain ground to expect that this great change would follow.
-For however profound such convictions may be, they are often stifled, resisted, and overcome.
-The careless sinner may be startled for a time from his slumber, but the transient alarm passing away, he may fall back again into the sleep of spiritual death; and the latter end of that man is worse than the beginning.
+But while a marked change had been wrought on his views and feelings, inasmuch as, from being a very careless, he had become a deeply convinced sinner, you will carefully observe that he was not yet a converted man.
+He was only at the stage of conviction, which precedes conversion, but which is not always followed by it.
+He had strong remorse; but remorse is not repentance; he had a deep sense of fear; but fear is not faith; he had an awful apprehension of danger; but danger may be apprehended while the method of deliverance is unknown.
+These convictions were useful as preparatory means, as motives to serious inquiry and earnest attention; at the most, they were but hopeful symptoms; they neither amounted to conversion, nor did they afford any certain ground to expect that this great change would follow; for such convictions, however profound, may be and often are stifled, resisted, and overcome.
+The careless sinner may be startled for a time in his slumber, and the transient alarm passing away, he may fall back again into the sleep of spiritual death, and the latter end of that man is worse than the beginning.

-That the jailer was not yet converted, is evident from the question which he put to the apostles - a question which implies, indeed, that he was now convinced of his danger, and concerned for his soul, and impressed with the necessity of salvation, and willing to inquire after it - but it also implies that as yet he was ignorant of the method of salvation, and the ground of a sinner's hope.
-No, his question seems to imply that, besides being ignorant as yet of the only ground of acceptance with God, he was - notwithstanding all his convictions still disposed to look to something that he might do himself as the means of effecting his deliverance.
-For it is very remarkable that even when under an agonizing sense of guilt and danger, he came trembling to the apostles, his question to them was not -How can I be saved? but - what must I do to be saved?
-And this accords with the disposition and tendency of every natural mind.
-However deep his convictions may be, and however alarming his fears, the first impulse of every convinced sinner, before he is savingly converted, is to look to some efforts or doings of his own as the means of his deliverance.
-It is to resort to a reformation of life, or to deeds of charity, or to penance and self-mortification, or some other outward observance, in the vain hope that he may thereby construct for himself a ground of hope, and secure the forgiveness and favour of God.
-Down to the time that he put this question to the apostles, then, he was an unconverted man, although he had been so far changed from a careless sinner, to a convinced sinner.
+That the gaoler was not yet converted is evident from the question which he put to the apostles, a question which implies, indeed, that he was now convinced of his danger, and concerned for his soul, and impressed with the necessity of salvation, and willing to inquire after it, but which also implies, that as yet he was ignorant of the method of salvation, and the ground of a sinner's hope; nay, his question seems to imply that besides being ignorant as yet of the only ground of acceptance with God, he was still, notwithstanding all his convictions, disposed to look to something that he might himself do as the means of effecting his deliverance; for it is very remarkable, that even when, under an agonising sense of guilt and danger, he came trembling to the apostles, his question to them was not, How can I be saved? but, What must I do to be saved? and this accords with the disposition and tendency of every natural mind.
+However deep his convictions may be, and however alarming his fears, the first impulse of every convinced sinner, before he is savingly converted, is to look to some efforts or doings of his own as the means of his deliverance, and to betake himself to a reformation of life, or to deeds of charity, or to penance and self-mortification, or some other outward observance, in the vain hope that he may thereby construct for himself a ground of hope, and secure the forgiveness and favour of God.
+Down to the time, then, that he put this question to the apostles, he was an unconverted man, although he had been so far changed as from a careless to have become a convinced sinner.